 In 2012 and 2013, telcos spent an estimated N347 billion and N979 billion, respectively, on infrastructure expansion.
 These figures show a 182 percent increase in network expansion spend year-on-year.

-“I see telcos more than doubling investments in network rollout this year.
+In spite of these investments, however, subscribers are yet to feel the impact in terms of better service delivery.
+Poor service, characterised essentially by drop calls and incoherent transmission, still remains prevalent in the country.“I see telcos more than doubling investments in network rollout this year.
 The demand for telecoms services is so enormous and operators would want to take full advantage of it,” said Lanre Ajayi, president, Association of Telecommunications Companies of Nigeria (ATCON), in an interview with BusinessDay.

 The Nigerian Communications Commission (NCC) last month fined three of Nigeria’s four telecoms operators the cumulative sum of N647.5 million ($3.89 million) for missing their QoS targets for the month of January.
 The telecoms regulator also directed telcos to stop the sale of new SIM cards, a move that is not sitting well with them.